-- 400g of baby carrots washed
+- 400 g of baby carrots washed

 - 3 tablespoons of honey

-- 30g of butter
+- 30 g of butter

-- 2 sprigs of rosemary, leaves picked and chopped
+- 2 sprigs of rosemary leaves picked and chopped

 - A good handful of ice

-- Put your carrots in a large pot, add enough cold water to cover the carrots, then add a good pinch of salt.
+Put your carrots in a large pot, add enough cold water to cover the carrots, then add a good pinch of salt.
 Get the pot on the stove then begin to bring up to a boil.

-- Get a large bowl of cold water then add your ice.
+Get a large bowl of cold water then add your ice.

-- Once the water has come to boil, continue to boil the carrots for about 4½ minutes.
+Once the water has come to boil, continue to boil the carrots for about 4½ minutes.
 Drain the carrots then transfer them to the ice cold water to refresh them.
-After about a minute or 2, drain them again then set aside (make sure you don't leave the carrots in the water for too long, otherwise they will start to lose their flavor and nutrients).
+After about a minute or 2, drain them again then set aside (make sure you don't leave the carrots in the water for too long, otherwise they will start to lose their flavour and nutrients).

 - You can boil and refresh the carrots in advance, then you can glaze them just before you are about to serve.
-This can make your life easier if your are going to cook something else with these carrots.
+This can make your life easier if you are going to cook something else with these carrots.